 Terror at Tanglebank Haunted Experience

 Tanglebank Estate is a large property in the Fraser Valley featuring a bistro, apothecary and garden centre.
 The place hosts special events from time to time, including over the fall.
-Terror at Tanglebank debuted in 2024 and ran on select dates between September 20th and October 30th.
-The haunted attraction will likekly run again this year.
-Exact details are to be confirmed.
+In 2025 Terror at Tanglebank runs on select dates between September 26th and October 30th.

 During the Halloween season the estate’s forest transforms into a spooky attraction for all ages.
 Trails through the woods are open to explore during Halloween.
 The forest is similar to a labyrinth, but with paths surrounded by trees instead of corn.
 The route is also just one-directional, so there is no risk of getting lost along the way.